masagrator/FPSLocker-Warehouse/Methodology/DOOM Eternal/README.md

 - `com_adaptiveTickMaxHz` - we want to set it to 60 for anything above 30 FPS to solve issues with game speed

-Those values are stored as float and as thus values are stored at offset 0xC
+Those values are stored as float at offset 0xC
 ```
 rs_raiseThreshold
 rs_dropThreshold